ceph-dovecot/dovecot-ceph-plugin/README.md

 The configuration parameters are:

 * **oid**: The RADOS object id to use.
-* **pool**: The RADOS poll to use for the dictionary objects.
+* **pool**: The RADOS pool to use for the dictionary objects.
-* **config**: Absolut path to a Ceph configuration file.
+* **config**: Absolute path to a Ceph configuration file.

-The mail users username will be used as Ceph namespace.
-All key/values will be stored in OMAP Key/values of the object <oid>.
+The mail user's username will be used as Ceph namespace.
+All key/values will be stored in OMAP key/values of the object <oid>.

-Shared key/values are not supported rigeht now.
+Shared key/values are not supported right now.

 ### Storage RADOS Plugin